Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 ```

-The second hook is called when either of the state variables `field1Value` `coin1.address` or `coin2.address` change.
+The second hook is called when any of the state variables `field1Value` `coin1.address` or `coin2.address` change.
 It attempts to calculate and set the state variable `field2Value`.
-This means that if the user types a new value into the conversion box or the conversion rate changes, the value in the output box will change:
+This means that if the user enters a new value into the conversion box or the conversion rate changes, the value in the output box will change:

 ```javascript=256
 useEffect(() => {